The Don Killuminati: The 7 Day Theory

-Recording and production
+Recording

-The Don Killuminati: The 7 Day Theory was completely finished in seven days during the first week of August 1996.
-The lyrics were written and the songs were recorded in only three days and mixing took an additional four days.
+Killuminati: The 7-Day Theory was completely finished in seven days during the first week of August 1996.
 These are some of the last songs Shakur recorded before he was shot on September 7, 1996.
-The album's preliminary title was "The 3 Day Theory" and it originally consisted of around 14 tracks.
+The album's preliminary title was "The 3-Day Theory" and it originally consisted of around 14 tracks.
 In a 2014 interview, E.D.I.
 Mean of the Outlawz rap group and Ronald "Riskie" Brent revealed that the official name of the album was mixed up in the rush to release the album following Tupac's death.
-Tupac wanted the album to be called Killuminati: The 7 Day Theory with Makaveli the Don as the artist name.
+Tupac wanted the album to be called Killuminati: The 7-Day Theory, with Makaveli the Don as the artist name.
+However, the album went through numerous changes.
+The liner notes on August 12th show the track list used for the final album as well as a name change to Killuminati: The 7-Day Theory.
+George "Papa G" Pryce, former head of publicity for Death Row, claimed that "Makaveli, which we did was a sort of tongue-in-cheek, and it was not ready to come out, [but] after Tupac was murdered, it did come out...
+Before that, it was going to be a sort of an underground [release]."

-Many of Shakur's usual producers were not involved with the project.
+Many of Shakur's usual in-house producers, most notably Johnny J, were not involved with the project.
 The only producer with whom Shakur had worked prior to this album was QD3, the son of Quincy Jones and half-brother of Kidada Jones, Shakur's girlfriend.
 Shakur also co-produces four tracks on the album.
 The other two producers were Hurt-M-Badd and Darryl "Big D" Harper.
 E.D.I.
-Mean of the Outlawz recalls: "At the time Hurt-M-Badd, who was just an up-and-coming producer at Death Row, and Darryl Harper, who was an R&B producer – Suge had him working on all the R&B projects – they had a green room up in Can-Am [Studios] which everybody around Death Row called the 'wack room' because they said 'Ain't nothing but wack shit come out of there.'
+Mean of the Outlawz recalls: "At the time Hurt-M-Badd, who was just an up-and-coming producer at Death Row, and Darryl Harper, who was an R&B producer – Suge had him working on all the R&B projects – they had a green room up in Can-Am [Studios], which everybody around Death Row called the wack room because they said 'Ain't nothing but wack shit come out of there.'
 But we was up in the studio one day and we trying to get music done – ain't none of us producers – we see them two niggas in the 'Wack room' and 'Pac like, 'Go get them niggas.'
 So niggas go bring them, 'Pac just putting niggas to work like, 'I need a beat here, I need y'all to do this, do that.'
 And these are niggas that nobody at Death Row was fucking with.
 They'll tell you themselves."